 DJI Spark vs. DJI Mavic Air: Conclusion

 Looking at all the specifications and the features and then comparing prices definitely makes it seem like the Mavic Air is much better value for money than the Spark was when it launched.
-Considering the Fly More combo with the Spark cost £895, while the Mavic Air Fly More combo - despite its much higher performance - is just £949.
+Considering the Fly More combo with the Spark originally cost £895, while the Mavic Air Fly More combo - despite its much higher performance - was just £949.

 You might find there's not a huge amount of difference between the two price-wise anymore and Mavic Air is a vastly better experience for new flyers.